anwyho/aoc2020/day11/README.md

 ## Next Steps

-We can introduce some concurrency into this now.
+We can introduce some parallelism into this now.
 Since each 4x4 state chunk has enough information to calculate its derived 2x2 state chunk, we can start to delegate batches of calculations to threads that can run in parallel to each other.

 For example, we can split out the top half of the grid to one thread and the bottom half to another.
 Or maybe have each row of state chunks split into its own thread.
 Then once each of the threads is complete, they circle back to the main thread and update the new grid with the derived 2x2 state chunks.
 This might not see a performance benefit with a grid of 90 x 92 like we have in the input, but we'll see a massive performance gain in grids with thousands of rows and columns.